-Tax saving and its calculations are a major challenge for most people.
-And on top of that, when you have to compare multiple tax savings options, the job doesn’t become easy.
-And while comparing different tax saving options, it is not always an apple-to-apple comparison.
-So in this article, we tried to ease your pain when it comes to comparing ELSS vs PPF.
+For many people, tax savings and tax calculations are a big challenge.
+And on top of that, you have to compare multiple tax savings options.
+And comparing different tax-saving options is not always an apple-to-apple comparison.
+So in this article, we compared two of the most used tax savings instrument – ELSS and PPF, so you can decide which is the best tax savings account between ELSS vs PPF.

-ELSS and PPF are two of the most used Tax Savings Instruments in India and they can be very helpful when used correctly.
+ELSS and PPF are two of the most used Tax Savings Instruments in India, and they can be very useful when used correctly.
 But not knowing when and how to use them and improper implementation of these instruments can scar your financial health for life.
-Through this ELSS vs PPF article, we tried to save you from committing such blunders and ruining your financial health.
+So in this ELSS vs PPF article, we tried to save you from committing such blunders and ruining your financial health.

-- What is the Minimum Investment Amount of an ELSS Fund?
+- What Is The Minimum Investment Amount Of An ELSS Mutual Fund?

-- How to Calculate Lock-in Period in an ELSS Fund?
+- How To Calculate Lock-in Period In An ELSS Mutual Fund?

-- Which is the Best Way to Invest in an ELSS Fund, SIP or Lumpsum?
+- What Is The Best Way To Invest In An ELSS Mutual Fund?
+SIP or Lumpsum?

-- From where can I Invest in an ELSS Fund?
+- From Where Can I Invest In An ELSS Mutual Fund?

-- What is the Minimum Deposit Amount in a PPF Account?
+- What Is The Minimum Deposit Amount For a PPF Account?

-- What is the Difference between ELSS vs PPF?
+- What Is The Difference Between ELSS Mutual Fund and PPF?

 - Conclusion